ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 -   _ene.nc_ for energy-cooling water demand.
 -   _ind.nc_ for manufacturing industry water demand.

 Typically, water demands are related to amounts of population, livestock, Gross Domestic Product (GDP), gross value added (GVA).
 They can be obtained by downscaling national or regional reported data.
-This chapter --- TO DO ADD CHAPTER and REFERECNE/no time?
-ADD the link to the utilities --- explains how OS LISFLOOD sectoral water demand maps are computed.
+More detailed information on the generaion of these map can be found in the [Input maps: water use](https://ec-jrc.github.io/lisflood-code/4_Static-Maps_water-use/) in the OS LISFLOOD user guide.

-Paddy-rice irrigation water demand is simulated as described in the [dedicated chapter](https://ec-jrc.github.io/lisflood-model/2_17_stdLISFLOOD_irrigation/)  --- TO DO: CHANGE CHAPTER TITLE --- .
+Paddy-rice irrigation water demand is simulated as described in the [dedicated chapter](https://ec-jrc.github.io/lisflood-model/2_17_stdLISFLOOD_paddy_rice/).
 Computation of the water demand for all the other types of crops is described in this page.

 ### Domestic use

-The amount of water demanded by the public water supply network can be obtained by downscaling national reported data with higher resolution population maps (please visit --TO DO --- THIS PAGE for a more detailed description of the methodology).
-A NetCDF file provides the domestic demand in mm/(day·pixel); this file is indicated in the settings file using the parameter `PrefixWaterUseDomestic`, which by default takes the value _"dom"_.
+The amount of water demanded by the public water supply network can be obtained by downscaling national reported data with higher resolution population maps (please visit [this page](https://ec-jrc.github.io/lisflood-code/4_Static-Maps_water-use/) for a more detailed description of the methodology).
+A NetCDF file provides the domestic demand in mm/day for each pixel; this file is indicated in the settings file using the parameter `PrefixWaterUseDomestic`, which by default takes the value _"dom"_.

 LISFLOOD considers leakages in the public supply network.
-The proportion of water loss in the system can be specified in the parameter `LeakageFraction` of settings file either as a constant or as a map:
+The proportion of water loss in the system can be specified in the parameter $LeakageFraction$ of settings file either as a constant or as a map:

 ```xml
 <textvar name="LeakageFraction" value="0.2">